What is Income Tax Return Filing?

 - Income Tax Refund

 At the time of Income Tax Return filing, you can claim for Income Tax Refund.

-For speedy visa processing, embassies ask for the submission of Income Tax Return for the last 3 years.
+For speedy visa processing, embassies ask for the submission of Income Tax Return of the last 3 years.

-What are the Due Dates of the Income Tax Return Filing?
+Due Dates for the Income Tax Return Filing

 How to File an Income Tax Return?